Does Wisconsin tax military retirement income?

 Your spouse is a Wisconsin resident unless your spouse has taken steps to change his/her domicile to another state.
 If your spouse meets the following three requirements, your spouse would not be considered a Wisconsin resident and would not be required to file Wisconsin income tax returns.
-Your spouse must have all of the followings apply:
+Your spouse must have all of the following apply:

 - Take actions to abandon the Wisconsin domicile